AlbertoWilliams/ttl/README.md

 # Tiny Toy Language

-A mixture of mathematics calculation and a subset of C-like expression language.
+A mixture of mathematic calculation and a subset of C-like expression language.

 # dependency